YanHaoChen/twfr-pumper/README.md

 # twfr-pumper

-The full name of the repository is Taiwan Financial Report Pumper. Ｊust as its name, the package is used to parse and organize the various kinds of financial reports for Taiwan company.
+The full name of the repository is Taiwan Financial Report Pumper.
+Just as its name, the package is used to parse and organize the various kinds of financial reports for Taiwan company.
 It also provides some useful functions for visualizing the data.
 With the functions, users can easily compare the items between companies in the same category.

 ## Install